 PLL: Oh, the Cannes Film Festival, that was a very interesting thing.
-Again, I had dreamed about the Cannes Film Festival since I was very little, so I never believed that the first time I went to Cannes I would be performing over there.
-I thought, I’m gonna go over there, see the red carpet and see the stars, but I never thought I myself was gonna be a star over there.
-So it was so exciting.
-So they picked me up, a Hollywood production company, they wanted a Chinese singer because they were promoting a diversity event, a diversity and inclusion event.
+I had dreamed about the Cannes Film Festival since I was very little, so I never believed that the first time I went to Cannes I would be performing!
+I thought, I’m gonna go over there, see the red carpet and the stars, but I never thought I myself was going to be a star over there.
+It was so exciting!
+They picked me up, a Hollywood production company, they wanted a Chinese singer because they were promoting a diversity and inclusion event.
 I believe I met with the theme.
-So I was a singer picked up, so I did cross-cultural pieces, I revised some famous songs like “La Vie en Rose”, and also there’s another one, “Shanghai Night”, and there was another one, a French opera piece, Roméo et Juliette.
-But, so I did the songs in a cross-cultural way, I didn’t want to do the same classic way it has been done before, so I mixed different styles and mixed different cultures, and mixed different languages.
-Because I believe that as artists we are facing a global citizen, and we have to produce something that the global citizen really wants.
+I did cross-cultural pieces.
+I revised some famous songs, like “La Vie en Rose”, “Shanghai Night”, and a French opera piece, Roméo et Juliette, but I did them in a cross-cultural way.
+I didn’t want to do it in the same classic way it has been done before, so I mixed different styles, cultures, and languages.
+I believe that as artists, we are facing a global citizen, and we have to produce something that the global citizen really wants.
 They’re not gonna be satisfied with one culture or one language anymore, it has to be cross-cultural and cross-language.
-So that’s what I thought, so I created those pieces for the Cannes Film Festival, and it was good, it was an honor to be the Chinese Cultural Inclusive Ambassador, the diversity ambassador for the festival.
+That’s what I thought, so I created those pieces for the Cannes Film Festival, and it was good, it was an honor to be the Chinese Cultural Inclusivity Ambassador, the diversity ambassador for the festival.

 Some other people who went to the 70th Cannes Film Festival.
 No big deal…